Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Account-Management.md

 # Account Management

-Developer's can manage their sandbox, cert, and production Merchant IDs from the Developer Dashboard.
+A developer can manage their sandbox, cert, and production Merchant IDs from the Developer Studio Dashboard.
 Account management allows you to [create a sandbox account](#create-a-new-sandbox-merchant-id), [access a production account](#access-a-merchant-id) or [clone a production account](#clone-a-merchant-id).

 ---